 There are two common types of fishing lines beginner anglers can use.
 The monofilament lines stretch more and are perfectly suited for beginners.
 The braid fishing lines come either as mono or bite.
 The braid bites are light and thin but are not as versatile and easy to handle as the brain mono fishing lines.
 As for the hooks, they come in many different configurations and sizes.
 There are options such as treble, double and single hooks all of which are suitable for use by users with different skill levels to catch different fish species.

 Get The Right Fish Lures

 Novice anglers are spoiled with choices when it comes to fish lures.
 They have the option of artificial lures that resemble baitfish and come in multiple sizes and types.
-There are also the spinning lures designed to be used together with spinning reels and rods.
-Buyers can as well opt for soft plastics, which come in multiple colors and sizes and similarly to spinning lures.
+There are also spinning lures designed to be used together with spinning reels and rods.
+Buyers can as well opt for soft plastics, which come in multiple colors and sizes and similar to spinning lures.

 Know Where To Go Fishing

 Freshwater fishing is divided into five common types.
 These categories vary based on the water body and the kind of fish one wants to catch.
 As a novice, any of these freshwater fishing methods can work for you depending on your skill level and the equipment you have ready.

 - Lake fishing—lakes are the most popular freshwater body sources.
 Lake fishing is strongly recommended for beginners as lakes are small enough to allow for easy identification of the fish.

 - Lake-and-pond fishing—these freshwater structures have limited water and the fish inside can be easily controlled.